SuriyaVG/Ghee_Website/README.md

     *   Develop the frontend UI for the checkout process (shipping address, order summary, payment method selection).
     *   Integrate the Cashfree payment flow on the client-side using `cashfree.sandbox.js` (or production version).
     *   Handle payment success/failure callbacks and update order status in the database.
-*   **Order Management System (Admin Panel):** A separate interface or protected routes for administrators to manage products, view and update orders, and manage customers.
+*   **Order Management System (Admin Panel):**
-*   **Product Management:**
+    *   Add features like CSV export, order status updates, and advanced filtering to the admin panel.
-    *   If using a persistent DB, admin interface to add/edit products and their variants.
+    *   Add product management and admin user management.
 *   **Image Hosting:** Currently using Unsplash/Pixabay URLs.
 For production, product images should be hosted reliably (e.g., cloud storage like AWS S3, Cloudinary, or self-hosted).
 *   **Search Functionality:** Implement product search.
 *   **Support Pages:** Create actual content for FAQ, Shipping Info, Return Policy, Privacy Policy.